Customer Value Proposition (CVP)

-This article explains the customer value proposition in a practical way.
+Customer Value Proposition: this article explains the Customer Value Proposition (CVP) in a practical way.
 After reading you will understand the basics of this powerful marketing tool.

 In marketing, the term “value proposition” is elucidated from different angles.
 From the angle of an organization, this term focuses on creating an extra value, which is linked to the product and/or service as part of the unique selling propositions (USP).

-By placing the (potential) customer at the centre of the business, added value is created.
-The products and/or services do not represent this added value as such, but because they are used, a Customer Value Proposition is created.
+By placing the (potential) customer / target audience at the centre of the business, added value is created.
+The products and/ or services do not represent this added value as such, but because they are used, Customer Value Proposition is created.

 There are different categories that a customer considers to be important and that lead to the development of the customer value proposition: